JigishS/reactjs-unsplash-search-photo/README.md

-# ReactJs - Search Photos from Unsplash
+# ReactJS - Search Photos from Unsplash

 This project will guide to call API in unsplash - https://unsplash.com/ website and get the photos.
 It will show photos in masonry style.